Guest blogger guidelines

 Breast Cancer UK promotes the primary prevention of breast cancer through education, advocacy and scientific research.

-We welcome blog posts from individuals and organisations that contribute to the debate about breast cancer prevention and help people to understand what they might be able to do reduce their own risk.
+We welcome blog posts from individuals and organisations that contribute to the debate about breast cancer prevention and help people to understand what they might be able to do to reduce their own risk.

 Ideas for blog posts

 We accept blog posts on matters regarding the prevention of breast cancer, and specifically that relate to the charity’s priority activities of education, advocacy and scientific research.
 We will not usually publish blog content on subject matter that is outside the scope of the charity, e.g. relates mainly to other conditions and illnesses or focuses on other aspects of breast cancer such as treatment.